 First and second year WISE RP students had the opportunity to interact and ask questions in small group settings to get to know WISE RP alumni.
-Each year current students rave about how much they have learned from the alumni and had positive experiences.
+Each year, current students rave about how much they learned from the alumni and had positive experiences.